numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

             raise NotImplementedError

-Other elements of the casting implementation:
+Other elements of the casting implementation is the ``CastingImpl``:

 .. code-block:: python
     :dedent: 0